 The weekly character muscle is highlighted in all classes and Character Champion Board.
-Character muscles are referred to throughout school, with staff actively seeking out children displaying specific Character Muscles and rewarding and praising them.
+Character muscles are referred to throughout School, with staff actively seeking out children displaying specific Character Muscles and rewarding and praising them.
 Using the language explicitly is a key part of our approach.
-Character Champions of the week are invited to dine at the Top Table on Fridays with a member of staff.
+Character Champions of the week are invited to a 'party with the principal' (or senior member of staff) on Friday afternoons.